We offer a range of NICE Recommended Treatments for Common Mental Health Problems including the following:

 The therapist will also support you in making positive changes in your life.
 For example, they might encourage someone who fears that they will be rejected if they speak their mind to take the risk of trying out different ways of communicating more directly.
 This may feel difficult at first, but your therapist will be interested in thinking with you about any anxieties you have about putting into action what you discuss in the therapy.

 Ending the therapy - Many clients find that ending the therapy is difficult.
 This is because the relationship that develops between you and your therapist can become quite important.
 Ending therapy can feel like a big loss and you are likely to experience a range of feelings about it.
 Your therapist will know and understand this and you should expect them to help you to explore your feelings.
-They should help you to anticipate problems that may arise in the future and think with you about how you would manage if things became difficult again.
+They should help you to anticipate problems that may arise in the future and think with you about how you would manage if things become difficult again.
 However, they will also remind you of what you have learnt and achieved over the course of the therapy.

-Length and frequency of treatment Your therapist will talk with you about the number of sessions you can expect to have; this will depend on the problems you have and the setting you are being seen in.
+Length and frequency of treatment varies.
+Your therapist will talk with you about the number of sessions you can expect to have; this will depend on the problems you have and the setting you are being seen in.